Place de Brouckère: Places of interest

-The Place de Brouckère is dominated by fin de siècle buildings, but modern colossi (most notably the Philips Tower and Monnaie Center) have also risen on its southern side since the 1960s.
+The Place de Brouckère is dominated by fin de siècle buildings, but modern colossi (most notably the Multi Tower and Monnaie Center) have also risen on its southern side since the 1960s.
 The focal point is the Hotel Continental (1874) by the architect Eugène Carpentier, an eclectic building well recognisable to the people of Brussels because of the large luminous Coca-Cola sign on its roof.
 This roof, which was originally topped with an imposing copper sculptural group representing The Feast by Louis Samain, was considerably simplified following a fire that ravaged the building in 1901.

 The eastern side of the square is home to the Hotel Métropole (1895), a former five-star luxury hotel originally designed by the architects Antoine Trappeniers and Alban Chambon, where the first Solvay Conference on Physics and on Chemistry was held in the autumn of 1911.
 It was the only 19th-century hotel still in operation in Brussels in the 21st century until it closed its doors in April 2020 after 125 years of continuous operation.
 As of 1 January 2022, its former brasserie, the Café Métropole, located next door, remains in use.
-The Northern Passage, an elegant 19th-century glazed shopping arcade also ends there.
-On the south-eastern side, next to the metro station's main entrances, are two covered shopping galleries: the Anspach Gallery and the Mint Gallery.
+The Northern Gallery, an elegant 19th-century glazed shopping arcade also ends there.
+On the south-eastern side, next to the metro station's main entrances, are two covered shopping galleries: the Anspach Gallery and The Mint.

 On the opposite side of the square stands a set of seven apartment buildings in an eclectic style with a dominant neo-Gothic influence, designed by the architect Léon Jules De Blois in 1873–1876.
-Next to it is another set of commercial buildings grouped together behind an austere facade of neoclassical inspiration, dating from 1872.
+Next to it is another set of commercial buildings grouped together behind an austere façade of neoclassical inspiration, dating from 1872.
 The ensemble includes the former Eldorado cinema (1906), now the UGC De Brouckère, with its Grand Room featuring African-themed Art Deco motifs designed by the architect Marcel Chabot in 1931–32.
 This cinema complex has been listed as a protected monument since 28 April 1994.
 The south-western corner with the Rue des Augustins is occupied by a more recent building.

 Accessibility

 Before the construction of the pedestrian zone, the Place de Brouckère was an important junction for car traffic, and it is still an important public transport hub.
 Beneath the square is one of the busiest stations of the Brussels Metro: De Brouckère.
-There the east–west lines 1 and 5 intersect the lines 3 and 4 of the North–South Axis of the premetro.
+There the east–west lines 1 and 5 intersect the lines 4 and 10 of the North–South Axis of the premetro.
 The bus stop on the Rue de l'Evêque/Bisschopsstraat, which leads into the square, is also the start and end point for various city and regional bus lines.